Hoda834/inventory-risk-decision-dashboard/README.md

 #  Inventory Risk Analysis Dashboard

-This interactive dashboard allows you to analyse sales performance, inventory risk levels, and profitability across different categories with sample data from Volvo Truck.
+This dashboard supports inventory risk analysis and sales-related decision-making across product categories in a retail or manufacturing context.

+The dataset included in this repository is a sample automotive dataset used solely for demonstration and testing purposes.

 It is built using **Python**, **Pandas**, and **Streamlit**, and can be used by operations analysts, sales teams, or warehouse planners.